 - Kubuntu 18.04 LTS – Kubuntu offers the KDE Plasma Workspace experience, a good-looking system for home and office use.

 - Kylin 18.04 LTS – The Ubuntu Kylin project is tuned to the needs of Chinese users, providing a thoughtful and elegant Chinese experience out-of-the-box.

-- Xubuntu 18.04 LTS – Xubuntu is an elegant and easy to use OS.
-Xubuntu comes with Xfce, which is a stable, light and configurable desktop environment.
+- Xubuntu 18.04 LTS – Xubuntu is elegant and easy to use OS.
+Xubuntu comes with Xfce, which is a stable, light, and configurable desktop environment.

-- Lubuntu 18.04 LTS – Lubuntu is a fast, energy saving and a lightweight variant of Ubuntu using LXDE.
+- Lubuntu 18.04 LTS – Lubuntu is a fast, energy-saving, and lightweight variant of Ubuntu using LXDE.
 It is popular with PC and laptop users running on low-spec hardware.